 Red Door Shelter is a no-kill shelter that helps foster and adopt out cats, dogs, rabbits and, occasionally, a stray duck or chicken.
 You can provide a temporary home to an animal by fostering.
 You can donate supplies or money.
 Website.

 The Resident Association of Greater Englewood, known as R.A.G.E., provides a multitude of services around Englewood, promoting businesses, creating neighborhood murals and exploring new ways of empowering residents.
 It works to promote relationships among neighbors and address community problems.
 You can become a member of R.A.G.E. or make a monetary donation.
 Website.

 The Southwest Collective is a coalition of groups based on the Southwest Side that are trying to build community while tackling issues related to development, crime and placemaking.
-It provides supplies to families in need during events.
 You can volunteer and donate items or money.
 Website.

 TPAN is an Edgewater-based organization providing programs and support services for individuals living with and vulnerable to HIV since 1987.
 TPAN publishes a nationally distributed HIV treatment and health magazine, Positively Aware, and runs the annual Ride for Life Chicago bicycling event, this year billed as Victory Lap Chicago.
 You can find volunteer opportunities and ways to donate online.
 Website.

 Trikone Chicago works to create a supportive, affirming environment for LGBTQ+ South Asians in and around Chicago.
 It hosts film festivals, cultural nights, awareness campaigns and other events.
 You can find volunteer opportunities online.
 Website.